tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

                  +-------+
                  10.0.0.3
 ~~~
-{: #AppFig-Topo title="Example TE topology"}
+{: #AppFig-Topo title="TE network used in data tree examples"}

 ## Basic Tunnel Setup {#TeTunnel}

 This example uses the TE Tunnel YANG data model defined in this document to create an
-RSVP-TE signaled Tunnel.
+RSVP-TE signaled Tunnel of packet LSP encoding type.
 First, the TE Tunnel is created with no specific restrictions or constraints (e.g., protection or restoration).
 The TE Tunnel ingresses on router A and egresses on router D.

 In this case, the TE Tunnel is created without specifying additional information about the primary paths.